 How does professional loan servicing affect note liquidity?

 A professionally serviced loan has a complete payment history, current documentation, clean escrow records, and a documented compliance trail.
 Note buyers price these attributes — a well-documented loan with a professional servicer’s history sells faster and at a smaller discount than a self-serviced loan with incomplete records.
-Professional servicing is not overhead; it is the infrastructure that makes a private note liquid and defensible at exit.
+Professional servicing is the infrastructure that makes a private note liquid and defensible at exit.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.